IDEAS Grant Competition

 Location: Miami Gardens, FL

-Institutional Profile: Four-Year, Private, Historically Black College and University
+Institutional Profile: Four-Year, Private, Historically Black College or University

 Program Title: FMU Global: The Africa and African Diaspora Project